tahunic/questionnaire/README.md

 TOKEN_SECRET='edbef839113ce19a733dd39986a8db461904c22834e27126e15fcf37d8cf4e39'
 ```
 Make sure to have a database named same as in configuration file.

+On initial start, use sign up option and then change isAdmin property in database in table users, to gain access to administration.

 ### Installation